YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 	"NW":	Vector2(-1,-1),
 	}
 ```
+We've declared this as a `const`(constant) rather than a `var`(variable).
+Operationally, constants and variables work exactly the same.
+The only difference is that constants are *immutable*; a fancy way of saying its value cannot change.
+Commonly in programming, we indicate constants by typing them in all-caps, or `SCREAMCASE` if you want a cooler-sounding term.
+At the risk of going on a tangent, here's a quick rundown of the "case types" typically seen in code:
+`snake_case` is what we are using for functions, variables, and most other things
+`camelCase` or
+`PaskalCase` are usually used for Node names and filenames
+`SCREAMCASE` is typically reserved just for constants

+We'll be using snake_case for most of what we're doing for this tutorial.
+You can use whatever style(s) you want in your own code, just keep it consistent, or later you will be confusing yourself over whether that function you want is `do_stuff()` or `doStuff()` or `DoStuff()`!
+Now let's get back to our game..

 Now, all we need to do is replace the wall of ifs in our player's `_input` function with the eight directions we need.
 Rather than passing a Vector2 directly to `step()`, we're passing a reference to our DIRECTIONS dictionary:

 ```python